zhoushaw/Instagram/README.md

 - egg.js
 - mysql

-Before and after the end of the separation of development mode, the front-end and back-end projects belong to different projects
+Before and after the end of the separation of development mode, the front-end and back-end projects belong to different projects

 ```javascript
 // instagram/client The front-end engineering